jharwell/sierra/docs/src/plugins/platform/ros1robot/index.rst

 This is the platform on which SIERRA will run experiments using :term:`ROS1` on a real robot of your choice.
-To use this platform, you must setup the :ref:`SIERRA ROSBridge <ln-sierra-packages-rosbridge>`.
+To use this platform, you must setup the :ref:`SIERRA ROSBridge <packages/rosbridge>`.
 This is a generic platform meant to work with most real robots which :term:`ROS1` supports, and as a starting point to derive more specific platform configuration for a given robot (if needed).
-For all execution environments using this platform (see :ref:`ln-sierra-exec-env-robot` for examples), SIERRA will run experiments spread across multiple robots using GNU parallel.
+For all execution environments using this platform (see :ref:`plugins/exec-env/robot` for examples), SIERRA will run experiments spread across multiple robots using GNU parallel.

 SIERRA designates the host machine as the ROS master, and allows you to